 Do not travel to Central African Republic (CAR) due to crime, civil unrest, and kidnapping.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in the Central African Republic; U.S. government employees must obtain special authorization to travel outside the Embassy compound.
+The U.S. government has an extremely limited ability to provide emergency services to U.S. citizens in the Central African Republic due to the lack of permanent consular presence.
+U.S. government employees are subject to a curfew and limited movement.
+They must obtain special authorization to travel outside of Bangui.

 Visit our website for Travel to High-Risk Areas.

 Read the Safety and Security section on the country information page.

 If you decide to travel to Central African Republic (CAR):

 - Have evacuation plans that do not rely on U.S. government assistance.

 - Make contingency plans to leave the country.

 - Draft a will and designate appropriate insurance beneficiaries and/or power of attorney.

 - Discuss a plan with loved ones regarding care/custody of children, pets, property, belongings, non-liquid assets (collections, artwork, etc.), funeral wishes, etc.